 For vehicles with the power convertible top option only, there is a trunk partition to keep cargo from getting in the way of the convertible top.
 The trunk partition must be in place for the convertible top to move.
-If the trunk partition is not properly in place, the ATTACH TRUNK PARTITION message displays.
+If the trunk partition is not properly in place, a message will display.
 See Convertible Top Messages on page 5-37 for more information.

-The trunk partition is a flat carpeted board with a horizontal flap that can be attached to the top of the trunk to divide the storage compartment or it stores flat when not in use.
+The trunk partition is a flat carpeted board with a horizontal flap that can be attached to the top of the trunk to divide the storage compartment.
+It can be stored flat when not in use.

-Pull the divider up and snap it onto the snaps on both sides of the trunk.
+Pull the divider up and snap it onto place on both sides of the trunk.